pingidentity/pingidentity-devops-getting-started/11-docker-compose/11-siem-stack/README.md

 ---------------

 ## Latest Build News (SLACK INTEGRATION! / ILM Bootstrapped / Authentication via LDAP (Ping Directory))
 - Modified many of the configurations to support logging in via LDAP.
-There is a user in the
+- Authentication to the ES Stack / Kibana is now LDAP driven.
+There is a LDAP group `ESAdminGroup` that is in the example.com Root DSE.
+Adding a user to this group now gives them access to kibana and all data within elasticsearch as an admin.
 - Migrated all indexes to using ILM.
 This means by default the stack will only store 2 days worth of logs and ensure indexes do not grow over 2GB.
 This is done because the enviroment is setup as a demo.
 HEAP sizes in the ES server are SMALL becasue this is a demo.
 I will soon have production ready documents written to show customers how this can be brought to production.
 - Tested updating to elastic 7.6.1 (all good)
 - Added in Slack Alerting!